ASHISHKHOPADE-DEVOPS/-Simplyjet/README.md

 This will tear down the entire infrastructure.

 Important Notes:
-State Management: The backend.tf file ensures that Terraform uses remote state storage on S3, preventing state loss and allowing multiple team members to collaborate.
+1]State Management: The backend.tf file ensures that Terraform uses remote state storage on S3, preventing state loss and allowing multiple team members to collaborate.

-Variable Customization: You can adjust environment-specific values by modifying the variables.tf file.
+2]Variable Customization: You can adjust environment-specific values by modifying the variables.tf file.

-Security: Make sure to follow best practices for AWS IAM and use the least privilege principle for permissions.
+3]Security: Make sure to follow best practices for AWS IAM and use the least privilege principle for permissions.